Cardinal Newman Catholic School

-Cardinal Newman Catholic School is a Roman Catholic Academy that caters for pupils aged between 11 and 18, located in the Warden Hills area of Bedfordshire, England.
-Opened in September 1968, the current head is Mark McLaughlin, with the deputy heads being Miss C Daly and Mr D Martin.
+Cardinal Newman Catholic School is a Roman Catholic Academy that caters for pupils aged between 11 and 18, located in the Warden Hills area of Luton, Bedfordshire, England.
+Opened in September 1968, the current headteacher is Helen Fay, with the deputy heads being Miss C Daly and Mr D Martin.
 There are currently over 1600 students on roll.
-The school is named after a cardinal of the Roman Catholic Church, John Henry Newman.
+The school is named after a cardinal of the Roman Church.
+John Henry Newman.

 As the only Roman Catholic secondary school in the whole of Luton, the school is constantly oversubscribed with over 400 applicants yearly, yet with 270 places to offer.
 Cardinal Newman was the only secondary school in Luton to have its own sixth form until 2011 when Stockwood Park Academy (then Barnfield South Academy) launched a sixth form.
 Its sixth form has over 150 places to offer students from both inside and outside the school.